Partnerhochschulen Netzwerk Rawpixel.com / stock.adobe.com

 How to plan your stay abroad and how to manage the application process

-The following lists the necessary steps to follow when planing and applying for your stay abroad.
-Whether you want to study at one of HSBA's partner institutuions or as a free mover for a semester or you rather apply for a Summer School/ Winter School please follow the steps below.
+The following outlines the key steps to take when planning and applying for your stay abroad.
+Whether you’re aiming to study at one of HSBA’s partner universities, organise a Free Mover semester, or take part in a Summer or Winter School, please follow the steps below.

 Step 1: Check in with your company